kurgm/kage-engine/docs/classes/Kage.md

 > **kBuhin**: [`Buhin`](Buhin.md)

-A storage from which components are looked up.
+A storage used to look up components.

 #### Defined in